codebar-shanghai/Tech_Interviews_Sorting_Algorithms/README.md

 3. **Interview Preparation:** Insights from industry experts on how to approach interviews based on your experience level (Junior, Mid-Level, Senior).
 4. **Workshop:** Hands-on coding practice with sorting algorithms, focusing on pair programming and clear communication.
 5. **Best Practices:** Tips on using AI to enhance learning, active recall techniques, and learning in public.

-## Workshop Flow
-- **Part 1: Presentation (30 min)**
-  Learn about tech interviews, sorting algorithms, and coding practices.

-- **Part 2: Hands-on Workshop with Q&A (85 min)**
-  In pairs, choose and implement an algorithm from the presentation.
-Focus on collaboration, communication, and code clarity.

 ## How to Run the Presentation Locally